qlik-oss/core-website/docs/services/qix-engine/access-control.md

 curl -s --data-binary @Shared-Africa-Urbanization.qvf http://<adress to engine>/v1/apps/import
 ```

-In respons you will get information about the import.
+In response you will get information about the import.
 It can look something like this:

 ```json
 {"attributes":{"id":"09aa1749-52a0-43ad-a525-3699d6e9f866","name":"","description":"","thumbnail":"","lastReloadTime":"2018-06-13T13:34:41.436Z","createdDate":"","modifiedDate":"","owner":"Personal\\Me","dynamicColor":"","published":false,"publishTime":"","custom":{},"_resourcetype":"app"},"privileges":["read","create","update","delete","reload","import","export","exportdata","publish","duplicate","approve"],"create":[{"resource":"\"sheet\"","canCreate":true},{"resource":"\"bookmark\"","canCreate":true},{"resource":"\"story\"","canCreate":true},{"resource":"\"dimension\"","canCreate":true},{"resource":"\"measure\"","canCreate":true},{"resource":"\"masterobject\"","canCreate":true},{"resource":"\"folderconnection\"","canCreate":true},{"resource":"\"internetconnection\"","canCreate":true}]}
 ```

 As you can see in the respons we now got an id back, this is our new name of the app we imported.
-You can now use the imported app that will follow the rules defined for access controll.
+You can now use the imported app that will follow the rules defined for access control.

-For more information have a look at our [the pull request](https://github.com/qlik-oss/core-scaling/pull/53/files).
+For more information have a look at our [commit](https://github.com/qlik-oss/core-scaling/commit/76689e7911a2c83312a43e32600d67f9c957bae7).